SpecterCodo/SpecterCodo/README.md

 I am focusing on this: Cybersecurity, IT, AI security, Malware Analysis/Dev, Programming, Penetration Testing/Ethical Hacking.
 My Core Niches(not really "niche(s)" because there is 3 of them but whatever): AI security, Malware Analysis/Dev, Web Security.

+I think the Cyber/Tech field is fascinating and hopefully i will make an impact with my skills.

 In this profile i will be putting my projects and experiences.
+Yeah.